ibanknatoPrad/emuDownloadCenter-wiki/Emulator-rascalboyadv.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_RascalBoy Advance is a Nintendo Game Boy Advance emulator.
-Screenshot taken from http://www.emulatorworld.com/emulators/gba-emulators/rascalboy-advance/_
+_RascalBoy Advance is a Nintendo Game Boy Advance emulator._

 :link: [**Emulator website**](http://spazioinwind.libero.it/linoma/rascalboy.html)
 ***